AlyshaJohnson/Battleships/README.md

 ![User Stories 1 - 3](/assets/images/user_stories_1_2_3.jpeg)
 ![User Stories 4 - 5](/assets/images/user_stories_4_5.jpeg)

 These user stories start to determine the logic required throughout the game.
+Although these have changed slightly due to time, the premise of the logic and flow still holds true.

 ### 1.3 Structure

 From the user stories, content, logic and libraries can be determined.

 **For the content:**

 - Generate computer ship placement
 - Input player ship placement
     - refresh board if unhappy
 - Generate player and computer boards
     - placement rules for ships
-- Hit/miss ship
+- Hit / miss ship
     - if coordinates = 'X' -> hit
     - if coordinates = '0' -> miss
 - Generate computer guess